 Turn your subject line compelling by including the word video along with their first name.

-As time is precious, we would rather prefer to watch a quick video than read long, drawn-out 500 word paragraphs.
+we would rather prefer to watch a quick video than read long, drawn-out 500 word paragraphs.
 A video can be easier to consume and provide information to the viewer through more aesthetic ways while improving user interaction.

 So, first name + video, in your subject line = increased email open rates.